Fund-vs-fund · Australasian Equities

 Why these two differ

-The most material structural difference between these two funds is their investment philosophy: the Hyperion Australian Growth Companies PIE Fund is an actively managed, high-conviction portfolio, while the Kernel Australia 100 Fund is a passive index-tracking vehicle, and this distinction drives most of the other contrasts between them.
+The most material structural difference between these two funds is their investment philosophy: the Hyperion Australian Growth Companies PIE Fund is an actively managed, concentrated portfolio targeting high-conviction growth companies, while the Kernel Australia 100 Fund is a passive, index-tracking vehicle designed to replicate broad Australian market exposure.
+This distinction drives nearly every other difference between them.

 What's different at a glance